 The information provided on the cybersecurityman is for educational purposes only.
 I am in no way responsible for any misuse of the information provided.
 All the information here is meant to provide the reader with the knowledge to defend against hackers and prevent the attacks discussed here.
 At no time should any reader attempt to use this information for illegal purposes.

 My favorite Wi-Fi hacking tool to use is “Aircrack-ng.”
 Aircrack-ng is a complete suite of tools to assess Wi-Fi network security.
 Aircrack-ng runs under Linux, FreeBSD, OS X, OpenBSD, and Windows operating systems.
 Personally, I have Aircrack-ng installed on my Windows OS and my Kali Linux VM and it works great so long as you have a wireless network adapter that supports monitor mode and packet injection.
-I wouldn’t recommend Aircrack-ng as a starting tool because you need to know the commands.

 Some of the cool features of Aircack-ng are WEP key cracking using either FMS attacks, PTW attacks, or cafe latte attacks.
 Unfortunately, this feature is pointless on modern networks since WEP has been deprecated by the Wi-Fi folks.
 If you’re using WEP on your wireless network, you need to get with the times because you’re about 10 years behind.
 On the other hand, Aircrack-ng can crack modern day wireless encryption standards, like WPA/WPA2-PSK using dictionary attacks.